YuliaDX/Promo-Code-Generator-Web-API/README.md

 The UI layer is represented by the **PromocodeFactoryProject** project.
 It contains controllers located in the "Controllers" folder, a custom filter located in the "ErrorHandling" folder, and model objects (DTOs) located in the "Model" folder.
 This project uses Swagger UI (the NSwag.AspNetCore library).

 The project operates with an SQLite database.

+There are also sample unit tests implemented for the Partners controller.
+The unit tests are located in the "UnitTests/WebHost/Controllers" folder.
+The unit tests are implemented with the help of the xUnit library.